AbhiTheModder/termux-scripts/README.md

-# termux-scripts

-Some termux scripts created for easier installation & usages of tools
+Some scripts (primarily focused on Termux) created for easier installation & usages of tools

 Additionally, you can find a selection of straightforward scripts on my [gist](https://gist.github.com/AbhiTheModder).
 However, with each revision, the raw URLs of gists tend to change, so the significant ones have been transferred to this repository.